Confused about how to select the right kitchen chimney for your modern kitchen? This buyer’s guide will help you with your purchase decision.

-Chimneys with mesh filters have to be cleaned at least once a week to ensure optimal performance.
+Chimneys with mesh filters need cleaning at least once a week to ensure optimal performance.

-The aluminium mesh of these filters gets clogged as the oil and grease is sucked in.
+The aluminium mesh of these filters is prone to clogging due to the deposit of oil and grease.
 The clogged mesh if not cleaned at regular intervals can adversely affect the suction power of the chimney.
-Hence it has to be cleaned every week.
+Hence it needs weekly cleaning.

-The filter can be cleaned very easily by immersing it in some soapy water for a while and then cleaning it with water.
-A scrub can also be used to clean off the oil and grease.
+You can clean the mesh filter very easily by immersing it in some soapy water for a while and then cleaning it with water.
+You can also use a scrub to clean off the oil and grease.

-Baffle filters can be cleaned once in every three months.
+Baffle filters need cleaning once in every three months.

 The unique design of the baffle filter does not allow the trapped oil and grease to adversely affect the suction power of the chimney.

-Hence, cleaning the baffle filter once in every three months is sufficient.
+Hence, cleaning the baffle filter once every three months is sufficient.

-These filters can also be cleaned very easily using some detergent, water, and a scrub.
+You can easily clean this filter by using some detergent, water, and a scrub.

-The filter should be dipped in detergent water for some time.
+You need to dip the filter in detergent water for some time.
 This will loosen the oil and grease particles.

-The filter will then have to be cleaned under running water using the scrub.
+Then you need to clean the filter under running water using the scrub.